Brexit: Your IP Questions Answered

 - Under EU law, putting goods on the market in the UK does not exhaust IP rights with regards to the EEA;

 - By contrast, putting goods on the market in the EEA for the time being continues to exhaust IP rights in the UK.

-- Given that the approaches of the EU and UK do not match each other, this position is something that may change - the UK government consulted on the appropriate approach to exhaustion of IP rights for the UK in the summer of 2021.
-The consultation closed at the end of August and at the time of writing the UK Government’s response is still awaited, but it seems possible that it may decide to maintain the “UK+” approach for the foreseeable future.
+- Given that the approaches of the EU and UK do not match each other, this position is something that may change.
+The UK government consulted on the appropriate approach to exhaustion of IP rights for the UK in the summer of 2021, but in early 2022 announced that it had insufficient evidence upon which to base a policy decision.
+The “UK+” approach is thus likely to continue for the foreseeable future.

 13. What happens if I am litigating an EUTM/RCD in a UK court?
 Will my decision no longer cover the EU?

 - The UK courts can no longer decide matters regarding EUTMs/RCDs as from 1 January 2021.
-However, if a case relating to such rights was already ongoing in a UK court on that date, it can continue but the decision will be enforceable only in respect of the corresponding UK rights.
+However, if a case relating to such rights was already ongoing in a UK court on that date, it can continue and the UK court can potentially still grant remedies (such as a pan-EU injunction) in respect of the EUTMs/RCDs as well as the corresponding UK rights.

 14. What happens if on 31st December 2020 my UK trade mark was subject to ongoing invalidation proceedings based upon an earlier EUTM or IR(EU), or my pending UK trade mark application was (or has subsequently been) subject to opposition proceedings based upon an earlier EUTM or IR(EU)?